 Bansal soon discovered that simply getting responses wasn’t enough.
-He needed to be able to distinguish the customers who were desperately seeking a solution (because their feedback was the most valuable and they were the most likely to become an initial customer) from the responders who were casually curious about AppDynamics’ technology and the broader changes in the IT monitoring space.
+He needed to be able to distinguish the customers who were desperately seeking a solution (because their feedback was the most valuable and they were most likely to become an initial customer) from the responders who were casually curious about AppDynamics’ technology and the broader changes in the IT monitoring space.
 One way he accomplished this was by learning to ask initial responders the right set of questions.

 Once a prospect was willing to engage with him, Bansal had to go through another set of experiments with his messaging strategy and questions to determine who had a “hair on fire” problem, and who was just kicking tires and learning.
 He explained:

 "I learned that people are too nice.
-I’d say “What do you think of this?”
-And they’d go: “Oh, that’s cool…” But when I started to ask people more of a closing question such as: “If we build this product, would you be willing to buy it?”
+When I’d ask “What do you think of this?” they’d say, “Oh, that’s cool…” But when I started to ask people more of a closing question such as: “If we build this product, would you be willing to buy it?”
 I got a lot further.
 Other critical qualifying questions I learned to ask were “Why do you need to buy anything?” or “What’s pushing you to buy something now?”
 If they didn’t have a clear, compelling reason to buy, there was no way they were going to be a good use of our limited time.
 And there just weren’t enough hours in the day for us to be screwing around educating people.
 When we found a customer prospect who could articulate a compelling need to buy, we quickly learned to listen carefully to everything they said."

 Bansal’s conversations with the right set of potential customers began to unravel some key assumptions he had made about the market and about what his customers might want in the product: